turbot/steampipe-plugin-auth0/docs/tables/auth0_role_permission.md

 # Table: auth0_role_permission

-Permissions assigned to role.
+Permissions assigned to a role.

 ## Examples

-### All the permissions assigned to a role
+### List all the permissions assigned to a role

 ```sql
 select